sam-cto/website/exampleSite/content/english/_index.md

     content: SAM provides a scalable platform which enables your company to expand its Additive Manufacturing operations and grow from small to industrial 3D printer farms.
-  - name: 'Grow your business with SAM '
-    icon: fas fa-heart
-    content: SAM helps you to unlock your full additive manufacturing potential.  scalability barriers.
-Let us help you grow your business and thrive into the revolutionary future of Additive Manufacturing.
   - name: Fast integration
     icon: fas fa-code
-    content: Our solution is integrated with you ERP and 3D printers systems.
+    content: We integrate our solution into your ERP and Additive Manufacturing Systems.
   - name: Analytics
     icon: fas fa-tachometer-alt
     content: 'Real time machine reporting status and data analysis for future Efficiency '
+  - name: 'Grow your business with SAM '
+    icon: fas fa-heart
+    content: SAM helps you to unlock your full additive manufacturing potential.  scalability barriers.
+Let us help you grow your business and thrive into the revolutionary future of Additive Manufacturing.
 service:
   enable: true
   service_item: